moorzeen/tonsh/README.md

 ```
 tonsh create                       Create a new wallet
+tonsh import                       Import a wallet from seed phrase or private key
 tonsh info                         Show wallet info (interactive selection if multiple)
 tonsh info --wallet <address>      Show info for a specific wallet
 tonsh delete                       Remove wallet from keychain